Cancer Resource Center: Lifestyle Tips, Organizations & Treatment Options

 More than 100 forms of cancers have been discovered in humans and can be caused by factors including tobacco use, obesity, infection, and genetics among dozens of other risk factors.

 With over 1.68 million Americans diagnosed and an addition 595,690 killed by the disease each year, cancer directly effects millions of Americans whether by suffering from the disease or having a loved one suffer.
-The impact of cancer has led to billions of dollars each year being devoted to cancer care with the National Cancer Institute reporting over $125 billion per year.
+The impact of cancer has led to billions of dollars each year being devoted to care with the National Cancer Institute reporting over $125 billion per year.

-When choosing what treatment option will be pursued to combat cancer, an individual will consult with a team of medical professionals who will then decide what is in the best interest of the cancer patient.
+When choosing what treatment option will be pursued to combat cancer, an individual will consult with a team of medical professionals who will then decide what is in the best interest of the patient.
 It is not uncommon for any of the proceeding treatment methods to be used in combination with cancer form specific surgery or with each other.